eitikimura/spark-cases/README.md

 # spark-cases
-Apache Spark use cases and studies
+Apache Spark use cases and studies related to this amazing framework.